 Parameter Derivations

-The coherence function has two kinds of parameters: the functional form (tanh, γ = 2/√Ncorr) which is derived from mean-field theory, and the scaling constants (A, a₀, Σ₀, R₀) which are derived from dimensional analysis with fundamental constants but show 3–12% errors against observations.
-Whether those errors reflect approximation limits or hidden calibration is an open question.
+The coherence function has two kinds of parameters: the functional form (tanh, γ = 2/√Ncorr) which is motivated by the sigmoid/compander family (μ-law, Hill, logistic), and the scaling constants (A, a₀, Σ₀, R₀) which are calibrated to observational anchors with 3–12% errors.
+Whether those errors reflect approximation limits or implicit calibration is an open question.

-Badge labels on this page: Motivated Ansatz and Motivated Choice are sub-types of Speculative — indicating the parameter is physically motivated but not uniquely derived.
-Freeman's Law Re-expressed is a sub-type of Reparametrization.
-See badge taxonomy for the six official tiers.
+Badge labels on this page: Motivated Ansatz and Motivated Choice are sub-types of Speculative — physically motivated but not uniquely derived.
+Freeman's Law Re-expressed and Dimensional Analysis are sub-types of Reparametrization — reproducing known observational laws in different notation.
+3% Error below uses the deprecated Validated label (pre-2026-05 convention — do not interpret as passing any current audit criterion; the underlying R₀ derivation is a dimensional analysis, not an independent first-principles result).
+See badge taxonomy for the current two-family system.

 The Complete Chain